Berkelium: Occurrence

 All berkelium isotopes have a half-life far too short to be primordial.
 Therefore, any primordial berkelium − that is, berkelium present on the Earth during its formation − has decayed by now.

 On Earth, berkelium is mostly concentrated in certain areas, which were used for the atmospheric nuclear weapons tests between 1945 and 1980, as well as at the sites of nuclear incidents, such as the Chernobyl disaster, Three Mile Island accident and 1968 Thule Air Base B-52 crash.
 Analysis of the debris at the testing site of the first United States' first thermonuclear weapon, Ivy Mike, (1 November 1952, Enewetak Atoll), revealed high concentrations of various actinides, including berkelium.
 For reasons of military secrecy, this result was not published until 1956.

 Nuclear reactors produce mostly, among the berkelium isotopes, berkelium-249.
 During the storage and before the fuel disposal, most of it beta decays to californium-249.
 The latter has a half-life of 351 years, which is relatively long compared to the half-lives of other isotopes produced in the reactor, and is therefore undesirable in the disposal products.

-The transuranium elements from americium to fermium, including berkelium, occurred naturally in the natural nuclear fission reactor at Oklo, but no longer do so.
+The transuranic elements up to fermium, including berkelium, should have been present in the natural nuclear fission reactor at Oklo, but any quantities produced then would have long since decayed away.

-Berkelium is also one of the elements that have been detected in Przybylski's Star.